 Clean Difficult To Wash Pots and Pans

-When it comes to eating, most of us enjoy excellent deep-fried dishes.
+When it comes to eating, most of me enjoy excellent deep-fried dishes.
 However, these meals leave difficult-to-remove oil marks on cookware.
 Instead of cleaning it thoroughly, simply sprinkle it with washing soda.
-Spray a little amount of water over the treated regions until a thick paste forms.
+Spray a little amount of water over the treated regions until thick paste forms.
 Everything is in order!

 Stains On Carpet